scalikejdbc/scalikejdbc-cookbook/en/03_connection.md

       // ...
     }

-The data source created by the `ConnectionPool.singleton(...)` method earlier has the name `'default`.
-This name can not be used for other data sources.
+The data source created by the `ConnectionPool.singleton(...)` method is named as `'default`.
+You can not use the same name for other data sources.

-## Optional settings
+## Additional pool settings

 Settings other than JDBC url, user name and password are customizable using the `ConnectionPoolSettings`.

     ConnectionPool.singleton("jdbc:h2:mem:db", "", "",
       new ConnectionPoolSettings(initialSize = 20, maxSize = 50))

-Here are the list of those settings:
+Here is the list of the settings:

 <table>
 <tr>